 How we picked

-To select the best white-noise machines, Tom's Guide researched reviews from a number of tech and sleep sites, including The Wirecutter, Wired, Sleep Advisor and Verywell Health.
+To select the best white-noise machines, Tom's Guide researched reviews from a number of tech and sleep sites, including The Wirecutter (opens in new tab), Wired (opens in new tab), Sleep Advisor (opens in new tab) and Verywell Health (opens in new tab).
 After narrowing down our initial selection, we read customer reviews on Amazon, Reddit and manufacturer websites to see how our choices held up under real-world conditions.
 The five we chose have the best reputations overall, and represent a variety of price points and use-cases.

 A note on "white noise"